Medical Review by Jennie Stanford, MD, FAAFP, DipABOM

 For many people, anger is rooted in low self-esteem, stemming from the long-time habit of self-blame.
 If, deep down, you constantly believe that you’re in the wrong, you may have trouble managing conflict and asserting your needs.

 All of these are well-intentioned attempts to protect yourself and others.
-Yet, Without clear communication and healthy boundaries, these types of interpersonal dynamics rarely get resolved and, over time, can become increasingly unhealthy for everyone involved.
+Yet, without clear communication and healthy boundaries, these types of interpersonal dynamics rarely get resolved and, over time, they can become increasingly unhealthy for everyone involved.
 You can also learn more about how to handle dating someone with depression.

 In addition to the way anger might negatively affect your relationships with other people, it can also trap you in a cycle of self-blame, self-criticism, and self-loathing.